octobercms/docs/backend-forms.md

         label: Email Address
         type: email

-If you would like to validate this field on save to ensure that it matches a properly-validated email address, please use the `$rules` property on your model, like so:
+If you would like to validate this field on save to ensure that it is a properly-formatted email address, please use the `$rules` property on your model, like so:

     /**
      * @var array Validation rules